YakaTeam/repository/README.md

 <div align="left">

-All programs from Yumemi™ Project and [YakaTeam](https://github.com/YakaTeam) are free, open-source programs under the GPL license.
+All programs from [YakaTeam](https://github.com/YakaTeam) are free, open-source programs under the GPL license.
 You may copy, distribute, and modify the software as long as you keep track of changes/dates in the source files.
 Any modifications to the software, including code licensed under the GPL (via a compiler), must also be provided under the GPL license.

 </div>